-Our appropriately trained program staff, all recovered alcoholics and many alumnae of the Social Detox Program, understand what each woman is going through.
+Our appropriately trained program staff, all recovered alcoholics and many alumnae of our programs, understand what each woman is going through.
 They provide supervision, encouragement, and instruction for each woman trying to get well during her two weeks stay.

 Combining Social Detox with Community

-To help ensure long-term, sustainable recovery, Social Detox Clients are strongly encouraged to “stay close to Maggie’s” and participate in our Next Step program and our Community program.
+To help ensure long-term, sustainable recovery, First Step clients are strongly encouraged to “stay close to Maggie’s” and participate in our Next Step program and our Community program.
 The Next Step program is a structured three-phase, nonresidential recovery program for alcoholics that lasts approximately three months and consists of recovery education, group meetings, mentorship with meeting chairs, and more.
 The Community program serves as a continuum of care consisting of community, fellowship, meetings, and service opportunities available to all women in recovery, at any stage of her recovery.
-To learn more about our Social Detox or Peer Recovery meetings, please contact us.
+To learn more about our First Step or Community meetings, please contact us.